-It often said, that the best things come out of the most unexpected solutions and unexpected is the word that comes up often after hearing about the PRINCE2 Agile method.
-For most of us it is hard to believe that the two fundamentally different approaches have been merged into one successfully and that this solution has already been applied in some teams.
+It often said that the best things come out of the most unexpected solutions and unexpected is the word that comes up often after hearing about the PRINCE2 Agile method.
+For most of us, it is hard to believe that the two fundamentally different approaches have been merged into one successfully.
+And that this solution has already been applied in some teams.
 While it is yet to be determined how successful this new method will be in the long term, there is undoubtedly some good reasoning behind it.
 Let us go ahead and see what it is.

-Up until this point, most of the PM community thought that the two methods – PRINCE2 and Agile are fundamentally different.
+Up until this point, most of the PM community thought that the two methods – PRINCE2 and Agile, are fundamentally different.
 Some even went as far as fighting the other side over the superiority of their choice.
 However, the new approach led by Keith Richards, brings us to thinking about where the differences actually lie.
-We know PRINCE2 as a more traditional method, focused on control and governance and we know Agile as a new age method, focused on flexibility and adaption to environment.
-However, we often tend to get off the right track and bring up our own misconceptions about the two based simply on our opinions.
+We know PRINCE2 as a more traditional method, focused on control and governance, and we know Agile as a new age method, focused on flexibility and adaption to the environment.
+However, we often tend to get off the right track and bring up our misconceptions about the two based simply on our opinions.